 491 [M] Theories of Racism and Ethnic Conflicts 3 Provides general knowledge of the history of racist ideas and the social, political, and cultural contexts underlying ethnic conflicts.

-494 Advanced Topics in Ethnic Studies 3 May be repeated for credit; cumulative maximum 9 hours.
+494 Advanced Topics in Ethnic Studies 3 May be repeated for credit; cumulative maximum 9 credits.
 Course Prerequisite: 3 credits in CES.
 A reading and discussion course that explores special topics in ethnic studies.

-495 Special Topics in Comparative Ethnic Studies 3 May be repeated for credit; cumulative maximum 6 hours.
+495 Special Topics in Comparative Ethnic Studies 3 May be repeated for credit; cumulative maximum 6 credits.
 Course Prerequisite: 3 credits in CES.
 Cross-cultural studies on Asian Pacific Americans, Blacks, Chicanas/os, and Native Americans.

 498 Internship in Comparative Ethnic Studies V 1-3 Course Prerequisite: 12 hours of CES; junior standing.
 Internship component for CES majors and minors.
 S, F grading.